Squarespace SEO for Service Business Part 2: Tactics for Getting Found on Google

 Increases click-through rate

-Keyword Research for Service Businesses
+2.3.
+Keyword Research for Service Business

 Find keywords your ideal clients actually search: